Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 - iMac12,1 Mid 2011 A1311 21.5 inch
 - iMac12,2 Mid 2011 A1312 27 inch

-Note:
+Notes:

 It might be possible to inlcude the iMac9,1 Mid 2009 A1225 24 inch and iMac10,1 Mid 2009 A3111 21,5 inch model to this list.
 Both systems were equipped with MXM slots and MXM graphics cards.
 But I never had the chance to work with these two older models.

+Could suscessfully EG2 modifiy the iMac10,1 firmware, but got a white screen and no fully POST with ED2_adj versions (boot screen on internal LCD) while the unadjusted Venus versions provided a working EFI boot screen on an external display.
+This is confusing.
+Same white screen with RX480.

 ## AMD graphcis cards supported